DavidParker42/module_18_challenge/Develop/README.md

   4. [Github repository link](#github-repository-link)

   ## Description
-a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS
+A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS

   ## Email
   david.m.parker92@gmail.com

   ## Application Type
   Server-Side APIs